NerdfighterSean/bitcoin-tipping-extension/README.md

 Ex: <a href='https://twitter.com/intent/tweet?text=%40ErikVoorhees%20I%20want%20to%20tip%20you%20X%20bitcoin%2C%20but%20couldn%27t%20find%20an%20address%20in%20your%20profile.%20%20If%20you%20get%20one%20let%20me%20know. '>Tip 0.0100</a>

 And the same can be done for email addresses, youtube, facebook, tumblr.
 Any website that let's users have a profile and allows the sending of messages.

-I think this is the most important part because it encourages each person to get a bitcoin address and publicly display it on the profile.
-And the bitcoin icon might encourage those who have installed it to tip, even though the user didn't put the button there themselves.